mpowell14/Tablr/README.md

 # Tablr
-Meteor app to place people at tables
+Meteor app to place people at tables for classes